What does it mean when HSLDA says we’re a Christian organization?

 Following Jesus makes a person a Christian—a member of the worldwide family of Jesus Christ; a family committed to helping each other make a real difference in the world.

 For anyone taking this step to follow Jesus, it is just the beginning.
 They'll soon find themselves talking to Him—like any friend.
 That’s prayer.
 They'll want to find out more about Him from reading the Bible.
-They’ll looking forward to getting together with others in His family—that’s going to a church.
+They’ll look forward to getting together with others in His family—that’s going to a church.

 And they will want to live the way He wants them to.